 5 Things to Do When You Can't Pay Your Bills

 There are many signs that you need to earn more money but not being able to cover your basic monthly expenses is a huge red flag.
-It's important that you take action as soon as possible to turn the situation around as quickly as possible.
+It's important that you take action as soon as possible to turn the situation around.

 Try these five steps to boost your earning power if you find yourself unable to pay your bills.
 They can help you get on more stable financial footing and move out of survival mode.